Tracardi/tracardi/README.md

       - elasticsearch
 ```

-If you still experience problems with connection to elastic search, below you can find the section on how to configure a connection to elastic search cluster.
+If you still experience problems with connection to elastic search, you can find the section on how to configure a connection to elastic search cluster below.

 ## Tracardi without unomi and eleastic